-The Physical Activity Guidelines for Americans recommend that children and adolescents 6 to 17 years of age should get 60 or more minutes per day of moderate to vigorous physical activity.73 Most of this physical activity should be moderate or vigorous intensity aerobic activity, but should also include muscle- and bone-strengthening activity at least 3 days per week.
-Survey data broadly suggest that children and adolescents in the United States, are not achieving these recommended levels.
-Data from the 2019 Youth Risk Factor Behavior Surveillance System show that 23.3 percent of adolescents (grades 9 to 12) achieved 60 or more minutes of moderate to vigorous physical activity daily; this represents a statistically significant gradual decline over time (28.7% of this population was achieving this level of physical activity in 2011).74 This survey also estimated that one half of US-based 9th through 12th graders engaged in strengthening or toning exercises three or more days per week.
-A 2016 pooled analysis similarly estimated that 72.0 percent (95% CI, 68.8% to 75.1%) of United States adolescents aged 11 to 17 years had insufficient physical activity (60 minutes of physical activity per day).75 This analysis further found a large difference by sex; boys were more likely to get recommended levels of physical activity (percent with insufficient physical activity: 64.0% for boys vs 80.5% for girls).
+The Physical Activity Guidelines for Americans recommend that children and adolescents 6 to 17 years of age should get 60 or more minutes per day of moderate to vigorous physical activity.
+73 Most of this physical activity should be moderate or vigorous intensity aerobic activity, but should also include muscle- and bone-strengthening activity at least 3 days per week.
+Survey data broadly suggest that children and adolescents in the United States are not achieving these recommended levels.
+Data from the 2019 Youth Risk Factor Behavior Surveillance System show that 23.3 percent of adolescents (grades nine to 12) achieved 60 or more minutes of moderate to vigorous physical activity daily; this represents a statistically significant gradual decline over time (28.7% of this population was achieving this level of physical activity in 2011).
+This survey also estimated that one-half of U.S.-based ninth through 12th graders engaged in strengthening or toning exercises 3 or more days per week.
+A 2016 pooled analysis similarly estimated that 72.0 percent (95% CI, 68.8% to 75.1%) of U.S. adolescents ages 11 to 17 years had insufficient physical activity (60 minutes of physical activity per day).
+75 This analysis further found a large difference by sex; boys were more likely to get recommended levels of physical activity (percent with insufficient physical activity, 64.0% for boys vs. 80.5% for girls).